openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 Concept
 *******

 Concept documentation **clarifies and illuminates** a particular topic.
-It is **understanding-oriented**, and it could be considered a **conceptual guide**.
-Concept topics provide best practices or other guidelines for using the Open edX platform.
+It is **understanding-oriented**and could be considered a **conceptual guide**.
+Concept topics provide best practices or other Open edX platform guidelines.

 A Good Concept Must Have:
 =========================

 #.
 A **clear title** about the topic.

 	E.g., *“About XBlocks and Their Uses in Course Creation” or “What are Learning Taxonomies?”*

 #.
 An explanation that **answers a why question**.
 It could be descriptive, historical, or even propose different alternatives to explain the bigger picture and give context.

 	E.g., *“What is an XBlock?
 The Open edX platform provides different components, called XBlocks, that can work to create a course, like text, video, assessment, and discussions.”*

 Technical Guidelines:
 =====================